Eigenvalues of Cayley graphs: Directed Cayley graphs

 \begin{thm} \emph{(\cite[Theorem 1.2]{Babai85})} Let $A$ be an integral matrix.
 Then there exists an arc-transitive digraph $G$ such that the minimal polynomial of $A$ divides that of the adjacency matrix of $G$.
 Moreover, if $A$ is symmetric, then $G$ may be required to be a $2$-arc-transitive graph. \end{thm}

-Part (b) of this theorem is related to a question of Cameron who asked whether there exists an arc-transitive digraph whose adjacency matrix is not diagonalizable.
-A negative answer to this question follows from Theorem \ref{thm:Babai85}: There exist arc-transitive digraphs with non-diagonalizable adjacency matrices.
+This theorem implies that there exist arc-transitive digraphs with non-diagonalizable adjacency matrices, answering a question of Cameron who asked whether there exists an arc-transitive digraph whose adjacency matrix is not diagonalizable.

 A major tool used in the proof of Theorem \ref{thm:Babai85} is the following result (see \cite[Theorem 1.3]{Babai85}) which is of interest for its own sake: Every finite regular multidigraph has a finite arc-transitive covering digraph, and every finite regular multigraph has a finite $2$-arc-transitive covering graph.